 Along Oak Bay Avenue there are four retail units, with one designed to host a café.
 This has been specifically designed in response to neighbour feedback.
-The building lobby features a wood-clad 'portal' with extensive glazing to clearly identify the primary building entrance.
-Outdoor seating is provided in front of the cafe.
+The building lobby features a tile-clad 'portal' to clearly identify the primary building entrance.
+Outdoor seating is provided along Oak Bay Avenue and in front of the cafe.
 The building is considerably transparent at the ground floor to both activate the retail as well as animate the streetscape.
 The landscape design prepared by Murdoch de Greef Landscape Architects serves to soften the built environment while defining a 'public room' along the avenue.